 Audio Levels Tweaking:

 To reduce the volume of the music being streamed you need to right-click on the speaker icon in the system tray and click Open Volume Mixer.
 From there you have to select Line 1, Input from the dropdown menu and then you can decrease the Media Player's volume: moving this slider will change the volume of the Music Bot so everyone in the channel will notice the difference.

 My suggestion is to keep the volume low because in my personal experience if it's set to maximum it can become scratchy (feel free to do your own tests, perhaps Metal isn't really the most suitable type of music to test audio levels after all ).
 In Windows Media Player you can get the same result if you tweak the volume slider available inside the app:

 If you would like to change the volume just for you instead, make sure you're always within the first tab of TeamSpeak (main identity), right-click on the Music Bot > Change Volume (this setting is saved and remains set even after restarting TeamSpeak, if you'd like to reset it instead just click on the Restore button).

 Our music channels are set to the best quality, but don't worry if your upload bandwidth is low: streaming and listening to music in TeamSpeak at maximum quality (Opus Music encoding) only uses 13 kiloBytes per second in upload (streaming) and download (listening).

 If you still struggle with setting up your Music Bot after this tutorial, feel free to comment below and I'll be happy to help you figure out the problem.
-Also if you would like your Music Bot to have a custom headphones icon in TeamSpeak, you have to ask an administrator to assign it the "Music" Channel Group.
+Also if you would like your Music Bot to have a custom headphones icon in TeamSpeak, you have to ask an administrator to assign it the "Music" Server Group.